ugscan/ugscan.github.io/privacy.md

 =========================

-This privacy policy governs the use of the software application UGScan for mobile devices.
+This privacy policy governs the use of the software application UGScan and UGStudio.
 UGScan allows users to scan spaces and objects by using Camera and LiDAR technology.
 We provide a scanner tool to help you generate the 3d content, This Privacy Policy will help you understand what information we collect, how we use it in our apps.